 If interested, please call the office at 724-464-0725.

-IUP SNAP, located in 239 Zink Hall on IUP Campus, is a physical activity program for children and adults with disabilities.
+IUP SNAP, located in 239 Zink Hall on the IUP Campus, is a physical activity program for children and adults with disabilities.
 Please visit the Special Needs Activity Program website for more information.
-No clearances needed.
+No clearances are needed.

 Interested volunteers with positive attitudes are encouraged to e-mail Dr. Lorenzi at David.Lorenzi@iup.edu to apply.

 The CARE Center of Indiana County is a nonprofit corporation dedicated to improving the lives of abused, neglected, and at-risk children and their families through the Children's Advocacy Center that supports the identification, prevention, and intervention